-The Teutonic knights had a fighting purpose like the Knights Templar but also tended to the injured and dying Christian crusaders on the battlefield and in the hospitals that they had created.
+The knights had a fighting purpose like the Knights Templar but also tended to the injured and dying Christian crusaders on the battlefield and in the hospitals that they had created.

-The Teutonic Knights continued to expand and grow in power and it wasn’t long before they were one of the most powerful militaristic religious orders in the medieval world.
+The Knights continued to expand and grow in power and it wasn’t long before they were one of the most powerful militaristic religious orders in the medieval world.

-The Teutonic Knights had a similar look to the Knights Hospitaller, whereas the Knights Hospitaller’s costumes were black with a white cross, this was reversed for the Teutonic Knights who wore white costumes with a black cross (see images).
+The Knights had a similar look to the Knights Hospitaller, whereas the Knights Hospitaller’s costumes were black with a white cross, this was reversed for the Knights who wore white costumes with a black cross (see images).

-The Teutonic Knights outfit was just as distinctive as the Knights Templar but they did not have as formidable reputation for fighting as the Knights Templar.
+The Knights outfit was just as distinctive as the Knights Templar but they did not have as formidable reputation for fighting as the Knights Templar.

-The Teutonic Knights horses were also covered in same the distinctive white and black cross as their masters.
+The Knights horses were also covered in same the distinctive white and black cross as their masters.

 The Teutonic Knights wore chain-mail and full plate armor under their white robes with black crosses, it it was common for medieval knights to wear a type of medieval helmet called “The Great Helm” during this medieval period.

-The Teutonic knights horses which would usually be from the Destrier breed which were strong powerful horses, were also trained to fight themselves.
+These German knights horses which would usually be from the Destrier breed which were strong powerful horses, were also trained to fight themselves.